elixir-europe/rdmkit/pages/about.md

 ## How to cite the RDMKit
 ELIXIR (2020) Research Data Management Kit.
 A deliverable from the EU-funded ELIXIR-CONVERGE project (grant agreement 871075).
 URL: https://rdm.elixir-europe.org

-The Research Data Management Kit makes all of their materials publicly available under [Open Source Initiative](https://opensource.org/licenses) licenses.
+The ELIXIR Research Data Management Kit makes all of their materials publicly available under [Open Source Initiative](https://opensource.org/licenses) licenses.
 The process documents and data are made available under a [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.
 Software are made available under an [MIT license](https://opensource.org/licenses/mit-license.html).
 For full details on licensing, please visit https://github.com/elixir-europe/rdm-toolkit/blob/master/LICENSE